ockam

 node create

-ockam node create [OPTIONS] [NAME]
+ockam node create [OPTIONS] [NAME_OR_CONFIGURATION]

 This command will create a new node.
 It will create a vault and identity if none exist and will be assigned as the default for the system.